shibatch/tlfloat/CODE_OF_CONDUCT.md

 usually called "burnout."
 It is not nice to talk about a user's problem as if it were the developer's problem.

-Therefore, I believe that social benefit can be maximized by allowing nominally free commercial use, and by raising awareness that it is only natural to return a portion of the profits to the project as a matter of principle.
+Therefore, I believe that social benefit can be maximized by nominally allowing companies to use software free of charge for commercial use, but still increasing awareness that a portion of the profits should be returned to the project as a matter of morality.
+And I expect companies to create and follow such a code of conduct.

+Don't worry.
+You and companies will not be banned from this project for violation.

+## Purpose and positioning of these guidelines

+These guidelines summarize the standards of practice that the participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.
+These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in this guideline.
+Each member may completely disregard these guidelines if he/she wishes.

+The primary purpose of establishing these guidelines is to encourage companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, and wishes the software to be maintained, they should provide continuous financial support for the project while the commercial use continues.
+The members of this project are asked to help raise awareness to make this happen.
+In particular, if you participate in this project as a member of a company that makes commercial use of this software, we would greatly appreciate your understanding of the purpose of these guidelines.

+The second purpose is to prevent conflicts among the members.
+Although this project is a software development project, political discussions may be sometimes required to keep the project moving forward.
+Some of the guidelines summarize the items that each member is expected to follow in order to avoid conflicts among members and to promote calm and smooth discussions.

 ## The guidelines